The Best VPNs for Korea

 - The only customer service option is an online ticket system

-- The basic option only allows two devices to be connected simultaneously
+- The basic option allows only two devices to be connected simultaneously

 - The basic option doesn’t work with international Netflix